BenMosbah/ProjetINF_P2/README.md

-<b>Quora-Question-Pairs</b>
+<h1>Quora-Question-Pairs</h1>
-Using scikit-learn and Keras libraries to test out Random Forests and Siamese Manhatten distance LSTM classifiers to determine if a question pair on Quora is actually a duplicate or not.
+Utilizing scikit-learn and Keras libraries to test out Random Forests and Siamese Manhatten distance LSTM classifiers to determine if a question pair on Quora is actually a duplicate or not.

 - Python 2.7 (using Anaconda's distribution)